graphcommerce-org/graphcommerce/docs/content/framework/theming.md

 width.
 For example: `responsiveVal(16, 22)` will render 16px at 320px window
 width, 22px at 1280px window width.

-`responsiveVal` can be used to lineair scale almost all css properties, including width, borderRadius and margin.
+`responsiveVal` can be used to linear scale almost all CSS properties, including width, borderRadius and margin.
 Performance-wise, font-size and line-height should not be scaled with responsiveVal.
 To learn more, look into [responsive font sizes](../framework/typography.md).

 ## Next steps